mindspore-ai/models/research/audio/wavenet/README.md

 ├── audio
     └──wavenet
         ├── scripts
+        │   ├──run_distribute_train_ascend.sh    // launch distributed training with Ascend platform
-        │   ├──run_distribute_train_gpu.sh // launch distributed training with gpu platform(8p)
+        │   ├──run_distribute_train_gpu.sh       // launch distributed training with GPU platform
-        │   ├──run_eval_cpu.sh             // launch evaluation with cpu platform
+        │   ├──run_eval_ascend.sh                // launch evaluation with Ascend platform
-        │   ├──run_eval_gpu.sh             // launch evaluation with gpu platform
+        │   ├──run_eval_gpu.sh                   // launch evaluation with GPU platform
+        │   ├──run_eval_cpu.sh                   // launch evaluation with CPU platform
+        │   ├──run_standalone_train_ascend.sh    // launch standalone training with Ascend platform
-        │   ├──run_standalone_train_cpu.sh // launch standalone training with cpu platform
+        │   ├──run_standalone_train_gpu.sh       // launch standalone training with GPU platform
-        │   └──run_standalone_train_gpu.sh // launch standalone training with gpu platform(1p)
+        │   └──run_standalone_train_cpu.sh       // launch standalone training with CPU platform
-        ├──datasets                        // Note the datasets folder should be downloaded from the above link ├──egs                             // Note the egs folder should be downloaded from the above link
+        ├── datasets                             // Process audio files for generating train/evaluate data ├── egs                                  // Note the egs folder should be downloaded from the above link
-        ├──utils                           // Note the utils folder should be downloaded from the above link
+        ├── utils                                // Note the utils folder should be downloaded from the above link
         ├── audio.py                             // Audio utils.
 Note this script should be downloaded from the above link ├── compute-meanvar-stats.py             // Compute mean-variance Normalization stats.
 Note this script should be downloaded from the above link
         ├── evaluate.py                          // Evaluation
         ├── export.py                            // Convert mindspore model to air model
         ├── hparams.py                           // Hyper-parameter configuration.
 Note this script should be downloaded from the above link
         ├── mksubset.py                          // Make subset of dataset.
 Note this script should be downloaded from the above link
         ├── preprocess.py                        // Preprocess dataset.
-Note this script should be downloaded from the above link ├── preprocess_normalize.py        // Perform meanvar Normalization to preprocessed features.
+Note this script should be downloaded from the above link
+        ├── preprocess_normalize.py              // Perform meanvar Normalization to preprocessed features.
 Note this script should be downloaded from the above link
         ├── README.md                            // Descriptions about WaveNet
         ├── train.py                             // Training scripts
         ├── train_pytorch.py                     // Note this script should be downloaded from the above link.
 The initial name of this script is train.py in the project from the link
         ├── src
         │   ├──__init__.py
         │   ├──dataset.py                        // Generate dataloader and data processing entry
         │   ├──callback.py                       // Callbacks to monitor the training
         │   ├──lr_generator.py                   // Learning rate generator
         │   └──loss.py                           // Loss function definition
         └── wavenet_vocoder
             ├──__init__.py
             ├──conv.py                           // Extended 1D convolution
             ├──mixture.py                        // Loss function for training and sample function for testing ├──modules.py                        // Modules for Wavenet construction
             ├──upsample.py                       // Upsample layer definition
             ├──util.py                           // Utils.
 Note this script should be downloaded from the above link ├──wavenet.py                        // WaveNet networks
             └──tfcompat                          // Note this script should be downloaded from the above link ├──__init__.py
                └──hparam.py                      // Param management tools
 ```

 ## [Script Parameters](#contents)